 Rabbi Barbara Penzner, former president of the Massachusetts Board of Rabbis and spiritual leader of Temple Hillel B’nai Torah, a Reconstructionist congregation in West Roxbury, told the Globe: “The intention is to focus on what we can share and how we can build peaceful bridges together.'” (hub_religious_voices_call_for_gaza_cease_fire/)

 * * * * * * * *

-Common Ground supports the One State Foundation mission “to increase popular debate among Palestinians and Israelis on a one state solution to the Palestinian-Israeli conflict,” and the declaration of The Popular Movement for One Democratic State on Historical Palestine: “We reject the Zionist claim that Jewish people can seize Palestine while depriving Palestinians of their rights to live freely and with equal rights in their ancestral homeland.
+Common Ground supports the One State Foundation mission “to increase popular debate among Palestinians and Israelis on a one state solution to the Palestinian-Israeli conflict,” and the declaration of One Democratic State in Palestine: “We reject the Zionist claim that Jewish people can seize Palestine while depriving Palestinians of their rights to live freely and with equal rights in their ancestral homeland.
 But we reject just as strongly the equally racist idea that Israeli Jews and Palestinians cannot share a non-ethnic democratic state in Palestine peacefully and find a new future together in a unified country.
 We believe and affirm that the only just, viable and stable solution to the conflict is a non-ethnic unified democratic state in all the territory now controlled by Israel.”

 Common Ground affirms the declaration of Ronnie Barkan, Co-founder of Boycott from Within: “We want democracy, not demography….
 The one-state discourse is important because it challenges the type of thinking that surrounds demography, and because we are actually offering something for the future, so we are sowing the seeds for a brighter future.”
 (UN-CUT FOR PALESTINE)